ChildOfLigth/healthWatch_proj/README.md

-# This is my first REALLY full-fledged project.
-It's simple and doesn't have an adaptive, but the next project will be better.
-Here is pure JavaScript, HTML, SASS
+# This is my first truly full-fledged project.
+It is simple and not responsive, but the next project will be better.
+Here we have pure JavaScript, HTML, and SASS.

+A brief description of the project: a fitness watch store.